Tuesday, November 14, 2006

 main event night where people morn their dead kids, the numbers of people were astronomical and highly uncomfortable, but very unique.
 We didn't (couldn't) get back to the hotel to rest until 6 AM.

-that I would most liken to the experience I had at Diwali in Veranasi, India, on the nights that people bring dead bodies to the Ganges River and set them on fire.
+This was an event that I would most liken to the experience I had at Diwali in Veranasi, India, on the nights that people bring dead bodies to the Ganges River and set them on fire.
 It is very beautiful, but uncomfortable for the uninitiated.
 Weird smells and scenes of people dancing very ancient

 dances with insense, (reminding me of the Nepalese 'Yak Dance') and lots of hard alcohol being consumed - this isn't for the routine tourist.
 The line between respect for the dead and drunken partying was crossed at many points, but I admit that my understanding of that 'line' is minimal.

-Michoacan tourist board put on some good performances, some nice classical music concert in the church, with the state symphony, for example.
+The Michoacan tourist board put on some good performances, some nice classical music concert in the church, with the state symphony, for example.
 At every intersection of town there was an event taking place, showing off regional dance, music, art, and as many vendors as could squeeze in with their goods of coffee, wood, wool, and candied skulls.
 Regardless, the general population of Patzcuaro seems overwhelmed

 with the influx of tourists into their cemetaries (how do you control that??) and just doesn't quite have the resources to accomodate everyone.
 100% of the hotels